Holy Basil Organic

 West Coast Seeds ships anywhere in North America.
 However, we are not able to ship garlic, potatoes, asparagus crowns, bulbs, onion sets, Mason bee cocoons, or nematodes outside of Canada.
 We regret, we cannot accept returns or damages for orders outside of Canada.
 The minimum shipping charge to the US is $6.99.

 Ocimum tenuiflorum.
 Holy Basil Organic seeds are CERTIFIED ORGANIC!.
 Holy Basil (medicinal basil) is frequently called Tulsi because it is widely used in Ayurvedic medicine.
 In Thailand, it is called Kaphrao, and used as a culinary herb.
 Holy basil is easy to grow from seeds, and it thrives in the heat of summer.
 Try growing certified organic Holy Basil in containers or in your herb garden.
 Note that this is a different species from the regular basil varieties shown in this website.
-It is highly fragrant, but does not have the same flavour pr0file as Genovese basil.
+It is highly fragrant, but does not have the same flavour profile as Genovese basil.

 Quick Facts: